DemocracyEarth/community./Academy.md

 ### 6.2.2 Attention Mining

-A self-sovereign identity must be voluntarily generated by a user claiming it.
+A self-sovereign identity must be voluntarily generated by the user claiming it.
 For this purpose the user must broadcast a proof of his or her identity that strictly satisfies a criteria that can be met by human judgement, while remaining resistant to automation and artificial intelligence.

 In *attention mining*, human attention serves the purpose of voting on self-generated identities after checking for legitimacy and/or duplication.
 The exact terms of the voting and the claims that must be submitted will be decided by the Democracy Earth Network and included as a part of [Democracy Earth's Consitutional Smart Contract](https://www.dropbox.com/s/8q35dvht2hkfvqa/Democracy%20Earth%20-%20Token%20Economics.pdf?dl=0), which will be set in place with the main purpose of regulating the identity-approval process.

 There are many different possibilities for this process.
-Some tactics include video-proofs (such as was done for Roma Siri, [the first blockchain-registered baby](https://github.com/DemocracyEarth/paper#321-demo)), or creating reputation scores for validators.
+Some tactics include video-proofs (such as was done for Roma Siri, [the first blockchain-registered baby](https://www.coindesk.com/meet-the-dad-who-registered-his-daughters-birth-on-the-blockchain/) or creating reputation scores for validators.
 An interesting expansion of the video proof idea that some groups have been exploring is so-called “online pseudonym parties”, where individuals are randomly assigned to video chat in groups of 4-6 and use conversation to verify that each identity has a real human behind it.
-Due to the current state-of-the-art with natural language processing, such verification parties would remain highly resistant to automation and serve as a useful tool in the fight against the Sybil Attack.
-Yet, as the shape and form of Sybil Attacks are constantly changing, the fundamental aspect of Democracy Earth's decentralized identity system is the Constitutional Smart Contract that regulates its validation process -  an adaptable tool that can respond to the ever-changing threats, through  the input of Democracy Earth Network's citizens.
+Due to the current state-of-the-art with natural language processing, such verification parties would remain highly resistant to automation and serve as a useful tool in the fight against sybil attacks.
+As the shape and form of sybil attacks are constantly changing, the fundamental aspect of Democracy Earth's decentralized identity system is the Constitutional Smart Contract that regulates its validation process -  an adaptable tool that can respond to the ever-changing threats, through  the input of Democracy Earth Network citizens.

 ## 6.4 Properties of a decentralized ID system

 [<img width="599" alt="screen shot 2018-08-13 at 16 54 41" src="https://user-images.githubusercontent.com/18194034/44057580-9f53e20a-9f19-11e8-8b0e-47c227080b12.png">](https://youtu.be/s9N5UCshxXc)

 In a decentralized ID system, any organization or person can issue whatever claims they want; you’re free to store whatever claims you like in your wallet; and claim verifiers are able to choose what claims they trust.
-Decentralizing these choices ensures the flexibility necessary so that self-sovereign identity systems can be used for almost any purpose.
+Decentralizing these choices ensures the flexibility necessary for self-sovereign identity systems to be used for almost any purpose.

 To be self-sovereign, an identity system must have certain [properties](https://www.computerworld.com/article/3244128/security/how-blockchain-makes-self-sovereign-identities-possible.html):

 * **Persistent**: An identity that can be taken away is not self-sovereign.
 Identifiers in a self-sovereign identity system are long-lived, non-reusable by someone else and owned by the person who creates them.
 People aren’t the only ones who need self-sovereign identities.
 Organizations and connected things also need them, and can use the same infrastructure as individuals.

-* **Peer-based**: This sort of ID system allows individuals to have control over a larger segment of their life, granting them greater sovereignty over their data and their identity, outside of this segment they interact with others as peers.
+* **Peer-based**: This sort of ID system allows individuals to have control over a larger segment of their life, granting them greater sovereignty over their data and their identity.
+Outside of this segment, individuals interact with others as peers.
 People are in control of the relationships they form and the information they share, but others get to make the same choices for themselves.
 Self-sovereign identity systems aren’t client-server, but rather peer-to-peer.

 * **Privacy protecting**: Self-sovereignty puts the person in control of how information is shared.
 Consequently, any identity system that doesn’t prevent correlation, minimize attribute disclosure, and provide for explicit consent puts people’s information at risk and removes it from their control.

 * **Portable**: Self-sovereignty implies choice and control.
-Vendor lock-in, when people cannot take their data from platform to platform, destroys both.
+Vendor lock-in, wherein people cannot take their data from platform to platform, destroys both.
 Identifiers and associated credentials must be portable and self-sovereign identity systems must be interoperable to protect choice and control.

-Self-sovereign ID systems introduce options which were not previously possible, like Zero-Knowledge Proofs.
+Self-sovereign ID systems introduce options which were not previously possible, such as Zero-Knowledge Proofs.

 ### 6.4.1 Zero-Knowledge Proofs

-Zero-Knowledge Proofs (ZKP) are a difficult topic but we do want to present them so that you can see the array of possibilities they open up.
+Zero-Knowledge Proofs (ZKP) are a difficult topic but we will address the topic briefly in order for readers to see the array of possibilities they enable.
 ZKPs allow a person to prove things about themselves, based on verifiable claims, without having to reveal the claim itself.
 This reduces the amount of data given out by a person.
-For example, a ZKP can just reveal that the holder of the claim is over 18 without revealing the date of birth or even their age.
+For example, a ZKP can simply reveal that the holder of the claim is over 18 without revealing the date of birth or even their age.

 Another example could be a virtual loan application: you could prove that you hold more than $500 in assets, without revealing what the actual number is - whether you have $501 or $5,000,000.
 Furthermore, you could prove your ownership of >$500 without revealing any of the other attestations/attributes connected to your identity.